How to Check if User is Logged In WordPress (PHP Function)

 };

-Additionally if you don’t want to use PHP you can change styling of the site using CSS when a user is logged in.
-WordPress adds the class “logged-in” to the body tag of your site when a user is logged in.
+If you don’t want to use PHP, you can change the styling of your site with CSS when a user is logged in.
+WordPress adds the class logged-in to the body tag whenever someone is signed in.

 /* Change the background color for logged in users */